Frequently Asked Questions

 3. Why are the fees so high?

-The fee of $300 was set to assist the Board in the start up costs of starting everything from scratch.
+The fee of $300 for an initial application for a license was set to assist the Board in the start up costs of starting everything from scratch.
+The Board is funded through fees collected from Licensed Athletic Trainers and does not receive funds from the State General Fund.
 You may refer to NRS 640B to review the fee schedule.

 4. When will I receive my license?

-When the NSBAT has received your completed application, fees, photo, official copy of diploma or transcripts, copy of BOC card, AND background check verification you should receive your license provided there is no problem with you application.
+When the NSBAT has received your completed application, fees, photo, official copy of diploma or transcripts, copy of BOC card, AND background check verification, you should receive your license provided there is no problem with your application.

 5. Common problems found in the application process include: